Christian Marclay: Work

+Sound work

 Citing the influence of John Cage, Yoko Ono and Vito Acconci, Marclay has long explored the rituals around making and collecting music.
 Drawn to the energy of punk rock, he began creating songs, singing to music on pre-recorded backing tapes.
 In 1979, he formed a punk rock band called Bachelors Even with his friend, guitarist Kurt Henry.
 Unable to recruit a drummer for the band, Marclay used the regular rhythms of a skipping LP record as a percussion instrument.
 These duos with Henry might be the first time a musician used records and turntables as interactive, improvising musical instruments.

 Marclay sometimes manipulates or damages records to produce continuous loops and skips, and has said he generally prefers inexpensive used records purchased at thrift shops, as opposed to other turntablists who often seek out specific recordings.
 In 1998, he claimed never to have paid more than US$1 for a record.
 Marclay has occasionally cut and re-joined different LP records; when played on a turntable, these re-assembled records will combine snippets of different music in quick succession along with clicks or pops from the seams – typical of noise music – and when the original LPs were made of differently-colored vinyl, the reassembled LPs can themselves be considered as works of art.
+Thom Jurek wrote that: "While many intellectuals have made wild pronouncements about Marclay and his art...they never seem to mention that these sound collages of his are charming, very human, and quite often intentionally hilarious."

 Some of Marclay's musical pieces are carefully recorded and edited plunderphonics-style; he is also active in free improvisation.
 He was filmed performing a duo with Erikm for the documentary Scratch.
 His scene didn't make the final cut, but is included among the DVD extras.

 Marclay released Record Without a Cover on Recycled Records in 1985, "...designed to be sold without a jacket, not even a sleeve!"
 Accumulating dust and fingerprints would enhance the sound.
 A review in Spin at the time cited Marclay's "coolest theatrical gesture" in his live performances of phonoguitar: the artist strapped a record player onto himself and played, for example, a Jimi Hendrix album.
 In his artwork Five Cubes (1989), he melted vinyl records into cubes.

 The Sound of Silence (1988) is a black-and-white photograph of the Simon & Garfunkel single of the same title.

+Shuffle (2007) and Ephemera (2009) are also musical scores.